vizchamz/chat-app/README.md

 # chat-app
-chat app using nodejs with ejs
+chat app using nodejs with pug template engine and socket.io